Wilson Class 2018

 We are studying a range of subjects as part of our topic this half term.

-In science we will be discovering all about magnets and forces.
+In science we will be discovering all about rocks, soil and fossils.

 We will be learning about programming this term.